quickwit-oss/quickwit/docs/reference/storage-uri.md

 export AWS_REGION={your-region}
 ```

-See our [Scaleway Setup Guide](../guides/storage-setup/scaleway-setup.md) for the detailed steps to configure Quickwit with Scalewy object storage.
+See our [Scaleway Setup Guide](../guides/storage-setup/scaleway-setup.md) for the detailed steps to configure Quickwit with Scaleway object storage.

 ### Garage